Specific Learning Disabilities

 Publishers: Council for Exceptional Children and CEEDAR Center

-These videos accompany High-Leverage Practices for Students with Disabilities and provide revised and updated information supporting the four domains.
-The videos provide High-Leverage Practices within each domain and concrete examples to anchor and reinforce both knowledge development and application.
+These videos accompany High-Leverage Practices for Students with Disabilities and provide revised and updated information supporting the four domains with High-Leverage Practices within each domain and concrete examples to anchor and reinforce both knowledge development and application.

 Publisher: CEEDAR Center